diegopadilla-1/Orbting-animation/README.md

 The display of the animation itself is not my major concern, because the positions of each particle each frame could be easily exported to a file and then imported to a 3D animation software to produce a more pleasing looking video (Houdini could be an option), but before that I want to obtain a much more complex and accurate animation.

 ** New code uploaded with moving stars with respective satellites and all forces accounted for.
+Important:  In order to get a good sense of the animation, save it to a video or gif (This might take a while depending on the number of frames and particles).